Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 - Pricing for data tiering if used

-- If you write more than 10TB/month, you will be charged for any additional writing.
+- If you write more than 10TB per month,

 - Data transfer charges (when using multi-region)